Anand-Chaudhary/30days-of-JS/README.md

 ## Daily Progress

 I will be committing my solutions to this repository on a daily basis.
-Each day's solution will be in its respective directory, named `Day-X`, where `X` represents the day number.
+Each day's solution will be in its respective directory, named `dayX`, where `X` represents the day number.

 ## How to Use This Repository